thezsr/GH_Health/health.md

     ##  9                  1
     ## 10                 29

-A further breakdown of the number of health providers show that the capital, Greater Accra, has the highest number of private health providers
+A further breakdown of the number of health service providers show that the capital, Greater Accra, has the highest number of private health providers

 ``` r
 ggplot()+